Gustarh/SQL-Data-Analysis-Project/README.md

 ### Dataset Overview

 Northwind Dataset is about a company named "Northwind Traders" that imports and exports specialty foods from around the world.
-It contains the following detailed information:
+It contains the following detailed information between 1996-1998:

 - Suppliers/Vendors of Northwind -who supply to the company.
 - Customers of Northwind- who buy from Northwind.